julianrubisch/attractor/README.md

 Many authors ([Michael Feathers](https://www.agileconnection.com/article/getting-empirical-about-refactoring), [Sandi Metz](https://www.sandimetz.com/blog/2017/9/13/breaking-up-the-behemoth)) have shown that an evaluation of churn vs complexity of files in software projects provide a valuable metric towards code quality.
 This is another take on the matter, for ruby code, using the `churn` and `flog` projects.

+Here's an [article on medium](https://medium.com/better-programming/why-i-made-my-own-code-quality-tool-c44b40ceaafd) explaining the approach in greater detail.

 ## Table of Contents

   * [Installation](#installation)